TurakhiaLab/ROADIES/docs/index.md

 ROADIES pipeline consists of multiple stages, from raw genome assemblies to species tree estimation, with several user-configurable parameters in each stage.

 - **Stage 1: Random Sampling**: ROADIES randomly samples a configured number of subsequences from input genomic assemblies.
 Each of the subsequences is treated as a gene.
-- **Stage 2: Pairwise alignment**: All sampled subsequences are aligned with all input assemblies individually using [LASTZ](https://lastz.github.io/lastz/).
+- **Stage 2: Pairwise alignment**: All sampled subsequences or genes are aligned with all input assemblies individually to find the homologous regions using the pairwise alignment tool [LASTZ](https://lastz.github.io/lastz/).
-- **Stage 3: Filtering of alignments**: ROADIES filters the low-quality alignments to reduce further redundant computation, gathers all homology data per gene, and limits the number of homologs per gene.
+- **Stage 3: Filtering of alignments**: ROADIES filters the low-quality alignments to reduce further redundant computation and limits the number of repetitive alignments from small genomic regions.
-- **Stage 4: Multiple sequence alignment**: After filtering, ROADIES gathers all genes from different species and performs multiple sequence alignments for every gene using [PASTA](https://github.com/smirarab/pasta).
+- **Stage 4: Multiple sequence alignment**: ROADIES gathers the homologous regions for all genes across species and performs multiple sequence alignments for each of them using [PASTA](https://github.com/smirarab/pasta).
-- **Stage 5: Gene tree estimation**: ROADIES estimates gene trees from multiple sequence alignments of each of the genes using [RAxML-NG](https://github.com/amkozlov/raxml-ng).
+- **Stage 5: Gene tree estimation**: ROADIES estimates gene trees from multiple sequence alignments of each of the genes using the maximum-likelihood based tree estimation tool [RAxML-NG](https://github.com/amkozlov/raxml-ng).
-- **Stage 6: Species tree estimation**: After gene tree estimation, ROADIES concatenates all gene trees in a single list and performs species tree estimation using [ASTRAL-Pro](https://github.com/chaoszhang/A-pro).
+- **Stage 6: Species tree estimation**: After getting all the gene trees, ROADIES performs species tree estimation using a widely adopted discordance aware species tree estimation tool [ASTRAL-Pro](https://github.com/chaoszhang/A-pro).

 <div align="center">